 You will find there are basically three choices when shopping for an A3 printer, sometimes known as an 11×17, printer.
 They are laser A3 printers, inkjet A3 printers, and the far less common dye-sublimation A3 printers.

 These three choices for an A3 printer, when combined with all the different manufacturers, can make for quite a confusing shopping experience, so let’s look at the pros and cons of each choice.

 All three have advantages and disadvantages, so knowing these in advance will enable you to make the right choice for your particular needs.

 First, let’s look at the laserjet A3 printer.
 These have the advantages of speed and very high-quality text.
 These are best used for text, illustrations and line art.
-The main disadvantage of the laser A3 printer is cost.
+The main disadvantage of the laser A3 printer like the Kyocera ECOSYS P4040dn is cost.
 Black and white laser printers are now pretty affordable, but colour laser printers are much more expensive, both to buy and to maintain.
 They require fairly expensive multiple toner cartridges for black and for colours.
 While a large A3 printer does an excellent job on text, line art and illustrations, it is not as good as an inkjet printer when it comes to printing halftones and photos.
 This is due to the coarser resolution of a laser printer compared to a good inkjet printer.

-No matter which type of A3 printer you choose, be sure to look at the same things you should look when buying any kind of printer: purchase price, the price of replacement ink cartridges, how many pages per ink cartridge can be printed, and the number of pages the printer can print per minute.
+No matter which type of A3 printer you choose, be sure to look at the same things you should look at when buying any kind of printer: purchase price, the price of replacement ink cartridges, how many pages per ink cartridge can be printed, and the number of pages the printer can print per minute.